 Any child with a food allergy must have a Food Allergy Action Plan on file.
 For each child with a known allergy, we are required to maintain current allergy information in the child's record and develop an individual child care program plan/Food Allergy Action Plan as required by MN State Licensing.
 The individual child care program plan must include but not be limited to: a description of the allergy, specific triggers, avoidance techniques, symptoms of an allergic reaction, and procedures for responding to an allergic reaction, including medication, dosages, and a doctor's contact information.
 The plan will guide staff as what to do if the child experiences an allergic reaction and has directions on administering Epi-pens.
 Each staff member will be trained in the use of Epi-pens at the beginning of each semester.
-Each child's allergy information is readily available to all staff in the area where food is prepared and served to the child.
-Documentation of a staff person's review of a child's land where food is prepared and served to the child.
-Documentation of a staff person's review of a child's parent or legal guardian as soon as possible in any instance of exposure or allergic reaction that requires medication or medical intervention.
+Each child's allergy information be available at all times including on site, when on field trips, or during transportation.
+A child's food allergy information is readily available to all staff in the area where food is prepared and served to the child.
+Documentation of a staff person's review of a child's Individual Child Care Program Plan/Food Allergy Action Plan will be kept on site.
+We will contact the child's parent or legal guardian as soon as possible in any instance of exposure or allergic reaction that requires medication or medical intervention.
 We will contact emergency medical services when epinephrine is administered to a child while in our care.